 APU Or CPU/GPU Combo?

 As always, when deciding on your next tech purchases, you should accurately assess your needs and determine the intended use for the hardware.
-Another key point is, unavoidably, your budget.
+Another key point is, inevitably, your budget.
 Purchasing a top-shelf gaming PC is going to cost far more than an APU.